DuJao22/System_hamburg/replit.md

     - **Product Reviews:** Users can rate products (1-5 stars) and add comments, with verification of confirmed purchases.
     - **Add-ons and Observations:** Allows customers to select product extras (like bacon, cheese) and add special observations during checkout (e.g., "no onions").
 Extras are stored per item with quantity and price tracking.
     - **Payment Gateway:** Integration with Mercado Pago for processing payments, including webhook handling for order status updates.
 Supports both pickup and delivery options with configurable shipping costs.
     - **Delivery Area Control:** Geographic coverage validation system that restricts deliveries to a configurable radius (in km) from the store location.
-Admin sets store coordinates (latitude/longitude) and maximum delivery radius; system automatically validates customer addresses during checkout using Nominatim/OpenStreetMap (free, no API key required) and blocks orders outside the coverage area with clear messaging.
+Admin enters only the store's ZIP code (CEP), and the system automatically fetches the street name via ViaCEP API (free, no API key required).
+Admin then adds the building number, and the system calculates coordinates (latitude/longitude) automatically using Nominatim/OpenStreetMap.
+During checkout, the system validates customer addresses and blocks orders outside the coverage area with clear messaging.

 ## External Dependencies
 - **Mercado Pago API:** Integrated for payment processing.
 Requires `MERCADOPAGO_ACCESS_TOKEN` environment variable.
+- **ViaCEP API:** Used for automatic address lookup from Brazilian ZIP codes (CEP).
+100% free with unlimited usage, no API key required.
+Simplifies store address configuration for delivery radius setup.
 - **Nominatim/OpenStreetMap API:** Used for address geocoding and distance calculation in the delivery area control system.
 100% free with unlimited usage, no API key required.
 Uses OpenStreetMap community-maintained address data.
 - **Gunicorn:** Used for deploying the Flask application, especially for services like Render.
 - **SQLite3:** Default database for development.